 Macau Casinos Guide

 Here’s something I probably shouldn’t admit, running a website with a large emphasis on Macau gambling and all, but I’ll say it anyway – if you’ve been to one Macau casino, you’ve been to them all.
 It’s nothing like Vegas, where the scene is much more diverse, and you can find large discrepancies in games, rules, player cards, promotions and entertainment, with the clearest line of demarcation casinos on the Strip and casinos downtown.
-Macau casinos, on the other hand, are far more streamlined, the vast majority of them just knocked off versions of each other that bleed into one.
+In Macau, everything is far more streamlined, the vast majority of casinos just knocked off versions of each other, that all bleed into one.

 In other words, it makes writing a Casino Guide like this rather difficult, with some decisions boiling down to the most minute of details and splitting of hairs.
 Remember what ultimately matters most is what games you want to play at what minimums, and those two factors should always take precedence when deciding where to gamble.